Conflux-Chain/conflux-doc/docs/EVM-Space/networks.md

 | eth_getTransactionCount | 50 | 500 | limits the number of `eth_getTransactionCount` requests per second |
 | eth_getBlockByNumber | 5 | 500 | limits the number of `eth_getBlockByNumber` requests per second |

-If you are in the demand for higher QPS need, please visit [Conflux Hub](https://test.confluxhub.io/payment/consumer/apps) to buy our VIP subscription (testnet supported only for the moment):
+If you are in the demand for higher QPS need, please visit [Conflux Hub](https://test.confluxhub.io/payment/consumer/app/subscription/0x4805C5B2741088B8458ed781083eA8940186E477) to purchase our VIP subscription plan (testnet supported only for the moment) with the following new QPS standards.

 | Method | QPS | Burst | Comment |
 | -------- | -------- | --------| -------- |